Spitigala/Sinatra-Intro/README.md

 In your spare time, you should take a look at the [Sinatra Website](http://www.sinatrarb.com), and especially their [docs](http://www.sinatrarb.com/intro.html).

 Let's move on to understanding Sinatra's file structure.
-If you have the repository cloned, then jump in to the Sinatra_Skeleton folder.
+If you have the repository cloned, then jump in to the Sinatra-Intro folder.

 ### What are all these files and folders?